-The most abundant membrane protein is Braun's lipoprotein, a small lipoprotein covalently joined to the underlying peptidoglycan and embedded in the outer membrane by its hydrophobic end.
-The outer membrane and peptidoglycan are so firmly linked by this lipoprotein that they can be isolated as one unit.
-Another structure that may strengthen the gram-negative wall and hold the outer membrane in place is the adhesion site.
-The outer membrane and plasma membrane appear to be in direct contact at many locations in the gram-negative wall.
-In E. coli 20 to 100 nm areas of contact between the two membranes are seen in plasmolyzed cells.
-Adhesion sites may be regions of direct contact or possibly true membrane fusions.
-It has been proposed that substances can move into the cell through these adhesion sites rather than traveling through the periplasm.
-Possibly the most unusual constituents of the outer membrane are its lipopolysaccharides (LPSs).
+The most abundant membrane protein is Braun's lipoprotein, a small lipoprotein covalently joined to the underlying peptidoglycan and embedded in the outer membrane are its lipopolysaccharides (LPSs).
 These large, complex molecules contain both lipid and carbohydrate, and consist of three parts: (1) lipid A, (2) the core polysaccharide, and (3) the O side chain.